Speakers:

 The four siblings known as The Young Escape started their musical journey together as teens and pre-teens in Riverside, CA. They booked their own tours up and down the California coast before making their first recordings while still teens.
 The results were number one radio hits like the anthem Good Life and the declaration Love Me Like You that led to touring across the country on tours with artists like Crowder and Big Daddy Weave.

-Ryan Johns (lead guitar), McKenna Johns (lead vocals, keys, guitar), Kyrsten Johns (bass), and Luke Johns (drums), create music that speaks from a deeper place, with live performances that resonate with heart, joy, and energy, all focused on pointing the spotlight toward the One who brings life, the One who calls us to escape from whatever is holding us down, and to find the child within us born to follow Him.
+Ryan Johns (lead guitar), McKenna Johns (lead vocals, keys, guitar), Kyrsten Johns (bass), and Luke Johns (drums), create music that speaks from a deeper place, with live performances that resonate with heart, joy, and energy, all focused on pointing the spotlight toward the One who brings life, the One who calls us to escape from whatever is holding us down, and to find the child within us born to follow God.